bakmaiev/rental-car/README.md

 ## Catalog

 The catalog page enables users to explore our diverse range of cars, each available in various configurations.
-Users have the option to filter cars based on the following criteria:

 ## Favorites